dabinc/uml-generator/README.md

 ## Work Contributions

 For milestone 1:
 We pretty much pair programmed the whole time since we had to set up the infrastructure of the codebase.
-For future work we will probably work more individually.
+For future work we will probably work more individually.# uml-generator